-Payments that customers owe to a company are an asset for the company.
+Payments that customers owe to a company are an asset to the company.
 This is because it is an inflow that the company would receive in the future.
-Therefore, accounts receivable is an asset.
-Accounts payable, on the other hand, comes on the liability side because this is the money that a company owes to its suppliers.
+Therefore, accounts receivable are an asset.
+On the other hand, Accounts payable come on the liability side because this is the money a company owes to its suppliers.

 In accounts receivable, there is cash inflow and thus results in an increase in cash flow.
-In accounts payable, there is cash outflow and thus results in a decrease in cash flow.
+In accounts payable, there is cash outflow and thus resulting in a decrease in cash flow.

 Where are They Shown?

 Account receivable comes under Current Assets, while Account payable comes under current liabilities in the balance sheet.